abalgo/ggraph/README.md

           to precede each commit comment with the name of the branch followed by ":".
 For example: git commit -m "MyBranchName: my comment of commit" It is possible to do this automatically using hooks.
           This script supports this "add-on" and can, in this case, be more reliable, even when fast-forward was used.

+          Another way to help the script is to add tags on commits for which branch in unknown.
+The tag must have the following format:
+          @BranchName or @BranchName@xxx or @BranchName--xxx or @BranchName__xxx or @BranchName##xxx
+          where xxx is whatever you want
+          the branchname is case sensitive

           In the output representation:
              @ means the first commit of a branch
              O means a commit in branch
              V means the latest local commit of branch The characters "-" "+" "|" ">" "<" draw simply arrows.

              <= Branchname means the start commit of a branch
              => Branchname means the end commit of a branch

      output example with option -r -e: